antonmks/Alenka/monster.md

 The modern gpus (graphical processing units) have a massive memory bandwidth and a few teraflops of computing power.
 Lets see how they fare against the above servers.

-Our setup : home assembled PC with Pentium G620 CPU, 16GB of memory, 1 Vertex3 SSD and a single Nvidia GTX Titan.
+Our setup : a PC with **Pentium G620 CPU, 16GB of memory, 1 Vertex3 SSD and a single Nvidia GTX Titan**.
 For the software we use open source gpu database alenka.
 The SQL runs in just 77 seconds (disk time excluded.
 Why is it excluded?
 Because even with a cheap disk subsystem it becomes insignificant.
 Raid setup of 10 SSD (USD 1000) would read the compressed data in under 10 seconds).

 Total price - $**1700** (the software is free and open source).